 Have you raised money in Europe and how did you find it compared to Australia?

-What is it like to do business in Belgrade?
+What is it like to do business in Berlin?

-What do you love about living in Belgrade?
+What do you love about living in Berlin?

 Top 3 tips:

-Thank you to Marko Srdanov for this interview.
-You can contact him at Timeless Music.
+Thank you to Emily Casey for this interview.
+You can contact her at Femna.